 IFRS 12.12 requires disclosure for each subsidiary with NCI that is material to the reporting entity.
 The required disclosures include the name of the subsidiary, the proportion of ownership interests held by NCI, profit or loss allocated to NCI during the period, accumulated NCI at the end of the period, and summarised financial information about the subsidiary.

-The summarised financial information for subsidiaries with material NCI is specified in IFRS 12.B10.
-It includes current assets, non-current assets, current liabilities, non-current liabilities, revenue, profit or loss, total other comprehensive income, cash flows from operating activities, cash flows from investing activities, and cash flows from financing activities.
+The summarised financial information for subsidiaries with material NCI is specified in IFRS 12 .B10.
+It includes current assets, non-current assets, current liabilities, non-current liabilities, revenue, profit or loss, total other comprehensive income, and cash flows from operating, investing, and financing activities.
 This is not a condensed income statement and balance sheet.
 It is ten specific line items, each of which must appear in the notes.
-Most mid-market clients with material NCI disclose only profit or loss and NCI balance.
+Most mid-market clients with material NCI disclose only profit or loss and the NCI balance.

 IFRS 12.13 adds a requirement that applies when there are significant restrictions on the parent’s ability to access or use assets and settle liabilities of the group.
-Restrictions include protective rights of non-controlling interests, regulatory requirements, and contractual arrangements.
+Restrictions include protective rights of NCI and regulatory requirements, as well as contractual arrangements limiting dividend repatriation or asset transfers.
 If a subsidiary operates in a jurisdiction where dividend repatriation requires regulatory approval, IFRS 12.13 requires disclosure of the nature and extent of that restriction.

 Associate and joint venture disclosures: the summarised financial information requirement

 IFRS 12.20 through IFRS 12.23 require disclosures for interests in associates and joint ventures.
-The nature and extent of the interest, the risks associated with it, and the effects on the client’s financial position must all be addressed.
+The nature and extent of the interest and the risks associated with it must be addressed, along with the effects on the client’s financial position.

 This distinction matters.
-Clients frequently disclose their 30% share of the associate’s revenue and profit.
-IFRS 12.B14 requires disclosure of 100% of the associate’s revenue and profit.
-The reconciliation from the summarised financial information to the carrying amount of the interest is then disclosed separately under IFRS 12.B12(b).
+On the engagements we’ve worked, clients frequently disclose their 30% share of the associate’s revenue and profit.
+IFRS 12 .B14 requires disclosure of 100% of the associate’s revenue and profit.
+The reconciliation from the summarised financial information to the carrying amount of the interest is then disclosed separately under IFRS 12 .B12(b).

 Joint arrangement disclosures: what goes beyond IFRS 11

-Commitments and contingent liabilities relating to joint ventures and associates require separate disclosure under IFRS 12.22.
-The client’s share of capital commitments, commitments to provide funding, and guarantees given must all be disclosed.
+Commitments and contingent liabilities relating to joint ventures and associates require separate disclosure under IFRS 12.22 .
+The client’s share of capital commitments and commitments to provide funding must be disclosed, along with any guarantees given.
 Contingent liabilities include both the client’s share of the joint venture’s contingent liabilities and any contingent liabilities of the client itself relating to the arrangement.

 Unconsolidated structured entities: the disclosure most clients forget entirely